Slack

 g2

-Why teams use
+Why teams send

 Slack is where your team already lives.
 Ybug makes sure the bug reports landing there have everything you need — not just a sentence saying “it’s broken”.